 Members of the public should contact the National Library of Medicine (NLM) for assistance.
 The NIH Library is a separate library that only serves NIH staff and selected HHS agencies.
 NLM serves the public.

 The National Library of Medicine is the world’s largest medical library.
 Services include reference assistance for the public.
-For details, see Visitor and Researcher Information and NLM Reading Rooms and Services.
+Submit a ticket or call (888) 346-3656.

 National Network of Libraries of Medicine

-The Network of the National Library of Medicine (NNLM) mission is to advance the progress of medicine and improve the public health by providing all U.S. health professionals with equal access to biomedical information and improving the public's access to information to enable them to make informed decisions about their health.
+The Network of the National Library of Medicine mission is to advance the progress of medicine and improve the public health by providing all U.S. health professionals with equal access to biomedical information and improving the public's access to information to enable them to make informed decisions about their health.